lk-geimfari/mimesis/docs/glossary.rst

         the :py:meth:`~mimesis.schema.BaseField.handle` decorator.

     schema context
-        A context object passed to schema transformation functions.
-It contains metadata about the current iteration (index, seed, custom data) and provides methods for accessing related schema data.
+        A context object passed to :meth:`~mimesis.schema.Schema.map`
+        transformers that need more than the item itself.
+It exposes the current row index, schema seed, and shared run metadata set via :meth:`~mimesis.schema.Schema.with_context` (for example tenant or
+        environment labels).

-        See :py:class:`~mimesis.schema.SchemaContext`
+        See :py:class:`~mimesis.schema.SchemaContext` and the guide section
+        *Transforming Items with map() and SchemaContext* in :doc:`schema`.

     schema builder
-        A builder class for creating related schemas with cross-references between them.
+        A declarative builder for generating related fake datasets with foreign keys, nested schemas, and automatic dependency resolution.
-        It allows defining multiple named schemas and generating relational data.

-        See :py:class:`~mimesis.schema.SchemaBuilder`
+        See :py:class:`~mimesis.builder.SchemaBuilder`